KTH/devops-course/grading-criteria.md

 | Communication | ILO | The tutorial states the intended learning outcomes in the beginning. | Mandatory |

-To pass, you must have at least 9 "yes".
+To pass, you must meet all mandatory requirements and have at least 6 'yes'.

 ## Open-Source Contribution